-BULKHEAD - A structure or partition built to retain or prevent the sliding of land.
-A secondary purpose is to protect the upland against damage from wave action.
+Bulkhead - A structure or partition built to retain or prevent the sliding of land.
+A secondary purpose of a bulkhead is to protect the upland against damage from wave action.

-COASTAL AND SHORE PROTECTION PROJECT - A project designed to slow shoreline erosion or enhance shoreline stabilization, including, but not limited to, erosion response structures, beach nourishment, sediment bypassing, construction of man-made vegetated mounds, and dune revegetation.
+Coastal and Shore Protection Project - A project to slow shoreline erosion or enhance shoreline stabilization, including, but not limited to erosion response structures, beach nourishment, sediment bypassing, construction of manmade vegetated mounds, and dune revegetation.